sandinmyjoints/towards-100-pct-uptime-examples/pres.md

-## 1. Sensibly handle uncaught exceptions
+## 1. Sensibly handle uncaught exceptions.

-### uncaught exceptions happen when:
+### Uncaught exceptions happen when:
-- an exception is thrown but not caught
+- An exception is thrown but not caught.
-- an error event is emitted but nothing is listening for it
+- An error event is emitted but nothing is listening for it.

 From node/lib/events.js: